yhabib/UI_Exercises/styledButton/readme.md

 ### Inheritance
 So as we have seen with JS and Java Inheritance is about how properties and methods trickle down from an element to its children.
 In the case of CSS, we only care about properties.

-In order to understand how it works, we need first to think about if it alwasy make sense to have inheritance, through these two examples:
+In order to understand how it works, we need first to think about if it always make sense to have inheritance, through these two examples:
 * `font-family` is a property where we define which font do we want to use.
 By default all elements have it defined to `inherit` meaning that if we define it for the `body`, all his children(the whole page) is going to have this same font.
 If this property wasn't defined as `inherit` by default we should define for EACH element its font.
 * `background-color`: In this case the default value is `transparent`, meaning that if we define it for the background as red, it is not going to affect its children, and that makes sense because this property should be defined per element.